“I want to separate from my husband.”

-You’re going to feel a range of emotions during your separation, and that’s absolutely natural.
+You’re going to feel a range of emotions during your marriage separation, and that’s absolutely natural.
+You may feel like questioning yourself – Should I separate from my husband?
+What’s next for me?
 Don’t be surprised if you find yourself cycling from relief to anger to fear to sadness to jealousy, sometimes on the same day.

 Take time with your feelings and just let them be.
 Write them down – this will help you process.
 Deal with anger constructively, such as through playing a sport or beating a pillow.
 Let yourself be sad sometimes, and appreciate the happy times.
 Be gentle and take your time – your feelings need to be felt and honored.